| | |

 I’ve tried a few strollers that can fit in the overhead bin now, including the GB Qbit (which is a stretch, the Pockit would be more accepted on any flight), and the Ergobaby Metro Deluxe (read my Metro+ review).

-Yes, the Joolz Aer is small enough to be cabin approved for most flights, and folds super easily with one hand.
-It has a huge canopy and seems like a comfy ride for my son, but it not everything is perfect.
+Yes, the Joolz Aer2 is small enough to be cabin approved for most flights, and folds super easily with one hand.
+It has a huge canopy and seems like a comfy ride for my son.
+The updated Aer2 has a near horizontal recline and it’s super smooth to push as well.

-The Joolz Aer is on the higher end of travel strollers, coming in at $450 new (but I got mine for cheaper secondhand on Mercari).
+The Joolz Aer2 is on the higher end of travel strollers, coming in at $579 new

 It’s delightfully lightweight, comes with a carrying bag, and folds down nice and small: